luizsgpetri/tuafe_open/README.md

 # tuafe
+"Tua fé" is being created as an effort to help churches manage their community and offer services to them.
+The original idea came a few months ago when my local priest asked me for help configuring a spreadsheet to store data related to the church members like contact info, name, date of birth and such.

+The MVP for this project will be a website where you can create churches and people can join those churches.
+The final goal is to let chuch staff to have a fully functional website based on Strapi CMS, with community, donation and live mass.

 Church community system: churches are managed in the Strapi admin panel, and people join a church by scanning its invitation QR code.